txfic032/Uni-HubHacker/README.md

 4, Generate a license with the tool in the licensegenerate folder.

-5, 2023.2.0 and above require both Hub and engine to be cracked.
+5, Hub and engine to be cracked.

 -- Crack complete --